 Lauren McNamara oversees finance for OSD including bookkeeping, financial management, and systems implementation.
 With a background that bridges architecture, arts, and entrepreneurial sectors, she specializes in building strong operational foundations that allow organizations to scale with clarity and efficiency.
 Lauren has led finance, HR, and tech integration initiatives for architecture firms, production studios, and national nonprofits, often serving as a fractional CFO or strategic advisor.
 She is passionate about creating thoughtful systems that support creative work and sustainable growth.
 Lauren holds a Bachelor of Science and Business Administration from American University in Washington DC.

-Kiran Mohanty is a landscape designer with a degree in architecture whose interests in design focus on aesthetics and innovation.
+Kiran Mohanty is a multidisciplinary designer with a degree in architecture and landscape architecture whose interests in design focus on aesthetics and innovation.
 Kiran is passionate about promoting the arts and strives to create spaces and experiences that are both functional and emotionally resonant.

 Soham Waghela is a landscape designer, urban designer, and trained architect.
 Soham is passionate about producing music, skateboarding, and how design can be a way to create spontaneous joy in architectural and urban contexts.